How to Find the Best Lactose-Free Meal Replacement Shakes

 🚫 Avoid Food Additives

-Regularly eating certain food additives can also alter the composition of your gut microbiome (North Clin Istanb, 2019).
+Regularly eating certain emulsifiers, thickeners, and other ultra-processed food additives can alter the composition and function of your gut microbiome (North Clin Istanb, 2020).

 - acacia fiber